CloudNiner/geotrellis/docs/guide/module-hierarchy.rst

    coordinates.
 -  Utilities around creating spark contexts for applications using GeoTrellis, including a Kryo registrator that registers most types.
--  Implements GeoTrellis COGLayers creation, persistence and query mechanisms.
+-  Implements GeoTrellis ``COGLayer`` creation, persistence and query mechanisms.

 geotrellis-spark-pipeline
 -------------------------

 Pipelines are the operative construct in GeoTrellis, the original idea was taken from `PDAL <https://pdal.io/pipeline.html>`__.
-Pipelines can represent not a simple ETL process but a set of instructions: how to read data, transform (process), write it.
+Pipelines represent a set of instructions rather than a simple ETL process: how to read data, transform (process), write it.
 The result of the Pipeline should not always be writing, it can also be some intermediate transformation result, or just a raw data.

 *Provides:* ``geotrellis.spark.pipeline.*``

--  Provides a JSON DSL to represent set of instructions that should be done to perform the ingest.
+-  Provides a JSON DSL that represents a set of instructions performed on some data source.
--  Provides a Scala DSL that provides abstraction over GeoTrellis operations and allows to avoid JSON hand writing.
+-  Provides a Scala DSL that abstracts over GeoTrellis pipeline operations.
+It also allows users to avoid manually writing the JSON DSL.
--  Allows to perform read (from local file system, s3, hdfs, etc), transform (tile-to-layout, reproject, pyramid) and write (all supported GeoTrellis stores).
+-  Allows reads (from local file system, s3, hdfs, etc), transformations (tile-to-layout, reproject, pyramid) and writes (all supported GeoTrellis stores).

 geotrellis-spark-testkit
 ------------------------